UBICenter/child-allowance/jb/empirical.md

 ### Child development

-When Manitoba, Canada, increased its child benefit in x, researchers found that the change improved motor and social development among children ages 0 to 3, and reduced aggression and anxiety among children ages 4-5, especially among girls {cite}`milligan2009child`.
+When Manitoba, Canada, increased its child benefit in 2001, researchers found that the change improved motor and social development among children ages 0 to 3, and reduced aggression and anxiety among children ages 4-5, especially among girls {cite}`milligan2009child`.

+A meta-analysis of 34 studies isolating income changes in OECD countries found that an income increase of \$1,000 improved children's cognitive outcomes by 5 to 27 percent of a standard deviation {cite}`cooper2017does`.
+It also identifies studies showing that income improves maternal health and well-being, which could be a factor in children's development.

 ### Education

-A study of Earned Income Tax Credit reforms found that "a \$1,000 increase in income raises combined math and reading test scores by 6% of a standard deviation in the short-run." {cite}`dahl2012impact`
+A study of Earned Income Tax Credit reforms found that "a \$1,000 increase in income raises combined math and reading test scores by 6 percent of a standard deviation in the short-run." {cite}`dahl2012impact`
+Simil

+The above-mentioned OECD meta-analysis associated a \$1,000 income increase with school performance gains ranging between 5 and 17 percent of a standard deviation.[^oecd-school]

+[^oecd-school]: Based on randomized controlled trials and quasi-experiments listed in Table 7; one study found a 23 percent performance increase per \$1,000 among boys.

 ### Fertility